 Students initially engage with writing at Methodist through the Composition Program—a sequence of classes designed to prepare students for college-level writing.
 Students are supported in their writing efforts by the Writing Center, which provides top-quality tutoring, workshops, presentations, and other services.

 The university acknowledges excellence in student writing through opportunities like the following:

-- an award for the Best Freshman Essay (certificate and $100 award presented by the composition faculty to the first-year student who writes the best essay in a composition class);
+- the Best Composition Award (certificate and $100 award presented by the composition faculty to the student who writes the best essay in a composition class);

 - the Writing Center Achievement Award (certificate and $50 gift card from Barnes & Noble Booksellers, presented to the student who has shown the greatest progress in his or her writing during the current academic year);

 - acceptance into the Writing Center Student Consultant Program;

 - publication in Tapestry, the university’s literary magazine;

 - publication in the Monarch Review, the university’s scholarly journal;

 Writing Matters to Faculty

 Methodist University faculty receive significant support for their own scholarly and creative writing.
 Faculty may apply for course releases to work on their own writing, and the Writing Center is available to help faculty prepare papers for presentation or publication.